 M2.1 There is an organisation responsible for monitoring compliance with fishery laws and regulations.

-Each Member State maintains an official website on fishery related control and reporting issues which are of benefit to the Commission, other Member States and the masters of fishing vessels in connection with the recovery of cod stocks in the Baltic.
+Each Member State maintains an official website on fishery related control and reporting issues which are of benefit to the Commission, other Member States and the masters of fishing vessels.

 National websites contain inter alia information on: